 The vision of the Human Subjects Protection Program at UConn Health is to provide complete protection to all volunteer subjects enrolled in research studies and to have that protection be an integral part of a fluid process that responds to the needs of the subject, the researcher, and the institution.

 The primary mission of the Human Subjects Protections Program is to ensure that the rights and welfare of those who participate in research studies are protected.
 This mission is carried out by first ensuring that all research involving human subjects is reviewed and approved by the Institutional Review Board prior to initiation and subsequently by continuing review and monitoring of approved studies.
 These functions ensure that studies are being conducted in accordance with the ethical principles of autonomy, beneficence and justice as set forth in the Belmont Report, and in compliance with internal policies, and Federal regulation.

-The Human Subjects Protection Program (HSPP) has oversight responsibility of the Institutional Review Boards and support staff, the Research Compliance Monitor, the Education and Development Specialist, and the HSPP Scientific Review Committee.
-The HSPP cannot influence or change any decision made by the IRB.
-As outlined in the organizational chart (PDF), the HSPP reports to the Executive Vice President for Research.
-The HSPP also works closely with the Office of Research Administration and Finance and Research Compliance Services.
+The Director of the Human Subjects Protection Program (HSPP) has oversight responsibility of the Institutional Review Boards and support staff, the Research Compliance Monitor, the Education and Development Specialist, and the HSPP Scientific Review Committee.
+The Director of the HSPP cannot influence or change any decision made by the IRB.
+As outlined in the organizational chart (PDF), the HSPP reports to the Associate Vice President for Research Integrity and Regulatory Affairs, who in turn reports to the Executive Vice President for Research.

 Investigators and study personnel are encouraged to call the office for assistance in preparing an application for the IRB or with any other questions, comments, suggestions and/or concerns.

-The HSPP is comprised of the following individuals.
+The HSPP is inclusive of the following individuals.

 - Dr. Richard Simon, Director, 860-679-1631, email@example.com